stuartjwright/fantasy-football-app/report/060-implementation.md

 With this advice in mind, the schema was redesigned to use more embedded documents.
 All of the smaller subcomponents of the auction were added as embedded documents rather than references, and this made updates significantly more straightforward.

-Uses cases for the document references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
+Use cases for the document references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
 The full player list used for this application contains 619 players, and cannot be altered by the application.
 Therefore, there were no concerns regarding atomic update operations, so document references could be used to avoid duplicating all 619 player documents for every auction.

 The code for creating the schemas and performing database operations was done using a Node.js library called **Mongoose**.
-Mongoose is an object data modelling library, which allows the developer to focus on modelling their data without concerning themselves with the complexities of the MongoBD query language.
+Mongoose is an object data modelling library, which allows the developer to focus on modelling their data without concerning themselves with the complexities of the MongoDB query language.
 The resulting code is more readable, and allows the developer to easily see the structure of the data they will be working with.
 The code snippet below shows the schema for the current live auction item:

 ```javascript
 import mongoose from 'mongoose'